 Putting the Thermajane Base Layers to the Test in St. Augustine

-I came to Florida thinking I could finally retire my hoodies and stocking caps and at least live in long sleeve tees for a while.
+I came to Florida thinking I could finally retire my hoodies and stocking caps.
 But while we were staying in St. Augustine, visiting my kiddos, it was COLD.

-This Thermajane base layer review covers exactly how this set held up during one very unexpected Florida cold snap.
+This Thermajane base layer review covers exactly how this thermal set held up during one very unexpected Florida cold snap — from backyard dog time to a freezing movie theater.

 For context: I’m originally from New Jersey and spent a lot of time in Pennsylvania.
 I know real cold.
 But ever since I moved to Florida in 2009, something in my wiring changed and I turned into a full-on cold-weather wimp.
 I shiver, I tense up, and yes… I have absolutely cried from being cold.
 It’s ridiculous, and I am the ridiculous one doing it.